-It is the responsibility of the owner and pilot to determine that the gross weight of the airplane is not exceeded and to determine that the airplane remains within the allowable weight vs center of gravity envelope while in flight.
+It is the responsibility of the owner and pilot to determine that the gross weight of the airplane is not exceeded and to determine that the airplane gravity envelope while in flight.
 The owner or pilot must determine before each flight that the gross weight is not exceeded and that the center of gravity is within allowable limits.
 For weight and balance see the Airplane Flight Manual and Weight and Balance form supplied with each airplane.